 During the 2017-2018 season, he is Belmonte (Die Entführung aus dem Serail) at Clermont-Ferrand Opera which then tours to Avignon, Rouen, Massy and Reims Operas.
 After joining the Ensemble of the Trier Opera, he performs parts as varied as Don Ottavio (Don Giovanni), Fenton (Die lustigen Weiber von Windsor), the Brazilian (La Vie Parisienne), Piquillo (La Périchole) and the Italian Singer (Der Rosenkavalier).

-Recently, he sang Nerone (L’Incoronazione di Poppea) and the Young Man (Reigen) in Trier, as well as Joe (Blue Monday by Gershwin) with the Picardy Orchestra in France.
+In 2020 and 2021, he sang Nerone (L’Incoronazione di Poppea) and the Young Man (Reigen) in Trier, as well as Joe (Blue Monday by Gershwin) with the Picardy Orchestra in France.

-Among his projects : Médor (Les Chevaliers de la Table Ronde by Hervé) at the Avignon Opera, as well as Le Malade imaginaire by Molière and Charpentier on tour in France under the baton of Hervé Niquet.
+Recently, he was Médor (Les Chevaliers de la Table Ronde by Hervé) at the Avignon Opera, as well as Le Malade imaginaire by Molière and Charpentier on tour in France under the baton of Hervé Niquet.

 Among her projects : Saint-Phar (La Caravane du Caire by Grétry) at the Tours Opera, as well as Ferrando (Cosi fan tutte) on tour in France with Opéra Eclaté and the Second Priest and the First Armoured Man (Die Zauberflöte) at the Théâtre des Champs-Elysées.